Chart Color Schemes

 Auburn - South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area.
-Notable ones are Sydney Metro West, Kerrs Road Upgrade, Lidcombe Wellbeing and Accommodation Precinct, and Regents Park Affordable Rental Housing.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones are Aura by Crown Group, Berala Village Redevelopment, Kerrs Road Upgrade, and Lidcombe Wellbeing and Accommodation Precinct.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.